libocca/occa/README.md

 ## Use

+### Building an OCCA application

+OCCA provides CMake package files which are included during installation.
+To use OCCA in a downstream project (...)

 ### Environment

 During installation, the [Env Modules](Env_Modules) file `<install-prefix>/modulefiles/occa` is generated.
 When this module is loaded, paths to the installed `bin`, `lib`, and `include` directories are appended to environment variables such as `PATH` and `LD_LIBRARY_PATH`.